 Beauty Box definitely works on all skin tones.

 However, hair and skin color being similar can pose a problem.
 This can happen for black hair and darker skin tones or blond hair and lighter skin tones.

 You can work around this by decreasing the Hue, Saturation, and Value Range sliders to help limit Beauty Box’s inclusion of similar color tones.
+While adjusting those sliders, it is helpful to have "Show Mask" on simultaneously, so you can see the mask changing real time.
 Admittedly, for very dark skin tones it can be a problem since the mask will start picking up shadow areas or dark clothing.
 So if you have someone in a black suit/dress/shirt you need to pay special attention to the mask to reduce the effect Beauty Box has on the hair and clothing.
 We always recommend doing a test on your footage with the demo version of Beauty Box before purchase.

 First, restart the host application or the computer you’re working off of.
 If this doesn’t work, it could be that the installer didn’t install the plugin to the correct location.